lilisbeit/Targeted-Flu-Vaccination-Outreach/README.md

 ### Recommendations

-As shown in the [presentation](https://github.com/lilisbeit/vaccine-learning/blob/main/Vaccination-Outreach-Presentation.pdf), the most influential predictor of vaccination is whether or not the respondent's doctor recommended the flu vaccine.
+As described in the [presentation](https://github.com/lilisbeit/vaccine-learning/blob/main/Vaccination-Outreach-Presentation.pdf), the most influential predictor of vaccination is whether or not the respondent's doctor recommended the flu vaccine.
 This suggests that reaching out to patients who have not had a doctor visit during flu season may improve vaccination rates.
 It also implies that patients trust their doctors and respond well to their advice.

 ![graph](images/doc_rec.png)